Regret Minimization in Stackelberg Games with Side Information: On the impossibility of fully adversarial no-regret learning

-since the optimal policy achieves utility $1$ in every round.
-In order to prove a lower bound on contextual Stackelberg regret in our setting, we make use of the following well-known lower bound on regret in the online linear thresholding setting (see e.g.~\cite{haghtalabnotes}). \begin{lemma} Any algorithm suffers regret $R_{\olt}(T) = \Omega(T)$ in the online linear thresholding problem when the sequence of points $\omega_1, \ldots, \omega_T$ is chosen by an adversary. \end{lemma} \paragraph{Reduction from Online Linear Thresholding.} We are now ready to state our impossibility result for learning in Stackelberg games with side information whenever the sequence of contexts and the sequence of followers are chosen by an adversary. \begin{theorem} If an adversary can choose both the sequence of contexts $\vz_1, \ldots, \vz_T$ and the sequence of followers $f_1, \ldots, f_T$, no algorithm can achieve better than $\Omega(T)$ contextual Stackelberg regret in expectation over the internal randomness of the algorithm. \end{theorem} At a high level, the reduction from online linear thresholding proceeds by creating an instance of our setting such that the sequence of contexts $z_1, \ldots, z_T$ correspond to the sequence of points $\omega_1, \ldots, \omega_T$ encountered by the learner, and the sequence of follower types $f_1, \ldots, f_T$ correspond to the sequence of labels $y_1, \ldots, y_T$.
+\xhdr{Online linear thresholding.} The online linear thresholding problem is a repeated two-player game between a learner and an adversary.
+Before the first round, an adversary chooses a \emph{cutoff} $s \in [0, 1]$ which is \emph{unknown} to the learner.
+In each round, the adversary chooses a point $\omega_t \in [0,1]$ and reveals it to the learner. $\omega_t$ is assigned label $y_t = 1$ if $\omega_t > s$ and label $y_t = -1$ otherwise.
+Given $\omega_t$, the learner makes a \emph{guess} $g_t \in [0, 1]$ (the probability they place on $y_t = 1$), and receives utility $u_{\olt}(\omega_t, g_t) = g_t \cdot \mathbbm{1}\{y_t = 1\} + (1 - g_t) \cdot \mathbbm{1}\{y_t = -1\}$.
+The learner gets to observe $y_t$ after round $t$ is over.
+The learner's policy $\pi_t : [0, 1] \rightarrow [0, 1]$ is a mapping from points in $[0, 1]$ to guesses in $[0, 1]$.
+The optimal policy $\pi^*$ makes guess $\pi^*(\omega_t) = 1$ if $\omega_t > s$ and $\pi^*(\omega_t) = 0$ otherwise.
+The learner's regret after $T$ rounds is given by $R_{\olt}(T) = T - \sum_{t=1}^T u_{\olt}(\omega_t, g_t)$, since the optimal policy achieves utility $1$ in every round.
+In order to prove a lower bound on contextual Stackelberg regret in our setting, we make use of the following well-known lower bound on regret in the online linear thresholding setting (see e.g.~\cite{haghtalabnotes}). \begin{lemma} Any algorithm suffers regret $R_{\olt}(T) = \Omega(T)$ in the online linear thresholding problem when the sequence of points $\omega_1, \ldots, \omega_T$ is chosen by an adversary. \end{lemma} \begin{restatable}{theorem}{lowerbound} If an adversary can choose both the sequence of contexts $\vz_1, \ldots, \vz_T$ and the sequence of followers $f_1, \ldots, f_T$, no algorithm can achieve better than $\Omega(T)$ contextual Stackelberg regret in expectation over the internal randomness of the algorithm, even when $\pi^*$ is restricted to come from the set of linear thresholding functions. \end{restatable} The reduction from online linear thresholding proceeds by creating an instance of our setting such that the sequence of contexts $z_1, \ldots, z_T$ correspond to the sequence of points $\omega_1, \ldots, \omega_T$ encountered by the learner, and the sequence of follower types $f_1, \ldots, f_T$ correspond to the sequence of labels $y_1, \ldots, y_T$.
 We then show that a no-regret algorithm in the online thresholding problem can be obtained by using an algorithm which minimizes contextual Stackelberg regret on the constructed game instance as a black box.
 However this is a contradiction, since by~\Cref{lem:1D} the online thresholding problem is not online learnable by any algorithm.
-See~\Cref{fig:reduction} for a visualization of our reduction.
+See~\Cref{fig:reduction} for a visualization of our reduction.\looseness-1

 Intuitively, this reduction works because the adversary can ``hide'' information about the follower's type $f_t$ in the context $z_t$.
 However, there exists a family of problem instances in which learning this relationship between contexts and follower types as hard as learning the threshold in the online linear thresholding problem, for which no no-regret learning algorithm exists by~\Cref{lem:1D}.